Ahmedomarpro/Tic-Tac-Toe-Game/README.md

 Our player points and reset button will be in a RelativeLayout.

-### Lets play Tic Tac Toe!
+### Lets play Tic Tac Toe!!!

-Enter the coordinates for where you want to move
+Enter the coordinates for where you want to move,
 Ex: '0' would move you to the 1st column, 1st row,